Azure/azure-quickstart-templates/301-dns-forwarder/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template shows how to create a DNS server VM that forwards queries to Azure's internal DNS servers so that hostnames for VMs in the virtual network can be resolved from outside the network.
-This is useful for using hostname resolution between virtual networks and from on-premise machines.
+This is useful for using hostname resolution between virtual networks and from on-premise machines to Azure.
 See [Name resolution using your own DNS server](https://azure.microsoft.com/documentation/articles/virtual-networks-name-resolution-for-vms-and-role-instances/#name-resolution-using-your-own-dns-server) for more details of how DNS resolution work in Azure.